DivyanshDiplo/Smart-Traffic-Light-system/README.md

 *First We have to build the circuit and configure the ESP32-CAM modules.*
 **Prerequisites** for Arduino IDE ->

-1) Install the ESP32 board in your Arduino IDE, 2) Install the following libraries from the Library Manager, 3) ArduinoJson by Benoit Blanchon, 4) HTTPClient (usually comes with the ESP32 core)
+1) Install the ESP32 board in your Arduino IDE
+2) Install the following libraries from the Library Manager
+3) ArduinoJson by Benoit Blanchon
+4) HTTPClient (usually comes with the ESP32 core)

 **ESP32 Code (C++ code)**